Skip to main content

 Type: list of conditions

 A list of conditions representing path parameters used in the endpoint.
 This allows you to filter requests based on specific values assigned to those path parameters.
+All conditions must match in order for this to work.

 Example: